theharumph/FF4FEPerfected/README.md

 This is a fork of the open-source version of Free Enterprise 4.x.
 Logic has been revised because the only way is to fade the TwinHarp, among other things.

+This will be messy, as I have no idea what I'm doing.

 ## Setup

 Instructions at the main FreeEnterprise4 github.